Butterfly House Open Daily

 National Sculpture Society 82nd Annual Awards Exhibition

 The annual juried exhibition of the National Sculpture Society, the oldest professional organization of sculptors in America, presents the work of masters alongside rising stars in American sculpture.
 Fifteen awards are presented by the Society along with the popular People’s Choice Award, determined by votes of visitors to Brookgreen Gardens.
 This exhibit is on display in both galleries and is free with garden admission.

 Member-Only Plant Sale

-The Friends of Brookgreen Gardens are hosting their annual Brew at the Zoo.
 This craft beer tasting will feature over 30 regional and national selections and offers a rare opportunity to see several exhibits at Brookgreen’s Lowcountry Zoo at night.
-The guests will receive a signature tasting glass, snacks, and enjoy a silent auction.
+The guests will receive a signature tasting glass and enjoy a silent auction hosted by the Friends of Brookgreen Gardens.
 Food and wine will be available for purchase.
 Tickets are $35 for members, $40 for non-members, and $15 for designated drivers.